marceloboeira/bojack/README.md

 ### Clients

 Want to use BoJack with your language?
-Currently we support:
+Currently, we support:

 - [Crystal](http://github.com/hugoabonizio/bojack.cr) - Thanks to @hugoabonizio
 - [Python](https://github.com/mauricioabreu/bojack-py) - Thanks to @mauricioabreu